yasharthratan/yasharthratan/README.md

 <h1 align="center"> Hi There 👋 </h1>

-* I am [Yasharth Tripathi](https://www.linkedin.com/in/yasharth-tripathi-68612a196/) :blush:	 , Final year student at VIT Vellore pursuing B.Tech in Computer Science .  :satellite:
+* I am [Yasharth Tripathi](https://www.linkedin.com/in/yasharth-tripathi-68612a196/) :blush:	 , currently working as an Analyst at Accenture. .  :satellite:

-* I am a Full stack Developer :sparkles:.
+* I have graduated with a degree in Computer Science from VIT,Vellore.🎓

-* I am also experienced in Management (Opearations,Events), Finance (Mutual Fund) and Marketing (Digital Marketing,Offline Marketing) :sparkler:.
+* I am also experienced in Management (Opearations,Events), Finance and Marketing (Digital Marketing, Offline Marketing) :sparkler:.

-* I am currently into Java Fullstack and Finance  . :fireworks:.
+* Constantly learning and exploring new tools and technologies in the data science and finance domain.. :fireworks:.

 * I am willing to work on free-lance projects and love to contribute to open source projects :bulb: